|Missing in 1.5.x:||No|

 If you think it's useful... well, just throw it in :-)

-#5 Updated by email@example.com almost 3 years ago
+#5 Updated by email@example.com about 3 years ago

 With this patch applied and disabling SSLv3 I cannot get any

 browser to connect.
 The error log shows messages such as the

 2011-03-16 22:36:24: (connections.c.299) SSL: 1 error:140760FC:SSL routines:SSL23_GET_CLIENT_HELLO:unknown protocol

 2011-03-16 22:36:49: (connections.c.299) SSL: 1 error:1408A10B:SSL routines:SSL3_GET_CLIENT_HELLO:wrong version number